 LCPC is committed to sending financial resources and volunteers to support a variety of local partners.

-Beacon Housing – Providing housing for mothers and children
+Providing transitional housing for homeless mothers and their children

 Beacon Housing provides safe and affordable housing to homeless and working poor families.
 One of the facilities operated by Beacon Housing is Casa de Alegria, a transitional facility in Highland Park for homeless women and children who are fleeing domestic violence.
 Casa de Alegria is a three-story Craftsman home that serves nine families.
 Each resident is assigned a case manager that helps single mothers establish goals for achieving self-sufficiency.
 Residents may stay up to 24 months to complete their programs as long as they remain on a continuous, progressive path.
 Development of community among the women and children are highlights of the Beacon program.